 Yoshi's Chrysanthemum - Limited Edition

-Ever since opening our shop seven years ago, we always hoped that one day, we would be able to offer a special tea that was grown and locally crafted in BC.
-For us, tea is the product of a unique plant grown in a distinguished terroir, made with the kind of care and love that allows the plant’s innate qualities to emerge.
-We see this kind of tea culture as an expression of the land, the earth, the climate and the unique individual, their passion and vision.
+Ever since opening our shop seven years ago we have hoped that, one day, we would be able to offer a tea that was grown and crafted locally, in BC.
+For us, tea is the product of a unique plant grown in a distinguished terroir, made with the kind of care and understanding that allows the plant’s innate qualities to emerge.
+This kind of tea culture is an expression of the land, the climate, and the vision of the individual who grows and creates it, in concert.

-In the past year, we’ve been fortunate to know Yoshi of Cedar Isle Farm.
-We met Yoshi at a farmer’s market a few years ago and we were intrigued by him and his farming methods at Cedar Isle Farm.
-As we learned about his organic farming practise, growing grains like oats and rye, we were inspired by Yoshi—he was passionate about local, organic farming, he cared deeply about the land, the people, the environment, and he was a pioneer in many ways - unconventional and always willing to try something new.
+For the past 4 years, we’ve been fortunate to know Yoshi of Cedar Isle Farm.
+We met Yoshi at a farmer’s market a few years ago and were intrigued by him and his approach to farming.
+As we learned more about his organic farming methods, we grew more and more inspired by Yoshi – He is passionate about sustainable farming, cares deeply about the land he lives and works on and the people he engages with, and he is a pioneer in many ways; unconventional, and always willing to try something new.

-Yoshi’s chrysanthemum tea plants—Garland Chrysanthemum—are called Shungiku 春菊 in Japanese, Tung Ho 茼蒿 in Chinese.
+Yoshi’s chrysanthemum plants are a varietal called Garland Chrysanthemum: Shungiku 春菊 in Japanese, or Tung Ho 茼蒿 in Chinese.
 They are native to the Mediterranean, and found their way to China during the Song Dynasty some 900 years ago.
 Yoshi planted the seeds at Cedar Isle Farms in April.
-Tiny buds started sprouting in late June and the first golden flowers were carefully harvested by Yoshi on July 3.
-Both the unopened buds and the flowers are harvested, with only three harvests before the season ended.
-We harvested around 6 kg of fresh flowers of this year's harvest, which became a mere 900 grams after processing!
+Tiny buds started sprouting in late June and Yoshi carefully harvested the first flush of golden flowers in August.
+Together, we gathered around 6 kg of fresh flowers from this year's harvest, which became a mere 900 grams of tea after processing!

 . . .

 |Steep time||2 - 5 min